nunit/nunit/docs/articles/nunit/getting-started/installation.md

+# Installation

 To get a copy of the NUnit 3, you can use various installation approaches.

 1. Full NUnit install via NuGet.
 2. NUnitLite install via NuGet.
 3. Zip and/or MSI file download.
 4. Combined Approach

-### Using NuGet Packages
+## Using NuGet Packages

 In Visual Studio, from the Tools menu, select NuGet Package Manager | Manage NuGet packages for solution...
 Open the Browser tab, and Scroll or use search to locate the **NUnit** and **NUnit.Console** packages.

-**NUnit** and **NUnit.Console**
+## NUnit and NUnit.Console

 Install both packages.
 The **NUnit** package should be referenced by each of your test assemblies, but not by any others.

 Locate nunit3-console in the **packages\NUnit.ConsoleRunner.3.X.X\tools** (or your configured package directory of choice) directory under your solution.
 This is the location from which you must run nunit3-console when if you would like to run NUnit3 from console.
 We recommend you only use this approach when running under the control of a script on your build server.

-**NUnit3TestAdapter**
+## NUnit3TestAdapter

 If you want to run NUnit tests automated on a clean machine without any installations (e.g. TFS build agent) - and you're using Visual Studio 2012 or later, use this package.

-It's based on https://github.com/nunit/docs/wiki/Visual-Studio-Test-Adapter and provides a compiled NUnit3 Visual Studio Test Adapter.
+It's based on <https://github.com/nunit/docs/wiki/Visual-Studio-Test-Adapter> and provides a compiled NUnit3 Visual Studio Test Adapter.

 ### Using NuGet NUnitLite Package